 Sometimes when your dog speaks, you know just what they’re saying.
 “I’m hungry.”
 “I wanna go outside!”
 “The cat stole my bed again.”
-Yet when your dog’s in pain, it may be harder to decipher.
+Yet it may be harder to tell if your dog is in pain.

 The most common chronic pain seen in dogs is osteoarthritis (OA).
 When in the comfort of your home, you’re in the best position to recognize what your dog is telling you about her OA pain.
 Your dog is more at ease at home, making it easier to notice if they’re acting differently.
 If you notice signals of pain, make an appointment with your veterinarian.
 Along with their help, you can potentially slow OA’s progression and ease your pup’s discomfort.